mgabriell1/EUKsemble/README.md

 # EUKsemble
 Pipeline for identification of eukaryotic contigs in metagenomic assemblies.
+Best performances are obtained by using an ensemble approach of different k-mer classifiers and a reference-based one.

 This pipeline can run on a desktop computer if Kaiju's predictions are performed on the available webserver.
 Otherwise around 175GB of RAM are required for this step.
-In case the prediction is carried out on the webserver the pipeline has to be run twice: once, to prepare the files, and then after obtaining the contigs predictions provided by Kaiju's webserver.

 ## Requirements
 The following dependencies environments are required (the user can specify the name of a conda environment name for each tool):